Force over Distance: Chapter 52

 “Fuck you,” Rush breathed.

-The relief Young felt when he crossed the threshold of his quarters with Rush hit strong and sharp and without warning.
+The relief Young felt when they crossed the threshold of his quarters hit strong and sharp and without warning.
 It brought him to a stop just inside the doors.

 “What?”
 Rush asked softly.